aiskunks/AI_Deep_Dives/ChatGPT/README.md

 # Talks
 ## Reach out to *eai at skunks.ai* to connect

 AI Deep Dive - ChatGPT  Tuesday, March 7, 2023
+The slides are here https://docs.google.com/presentation/d/1gdXBVdHNvhUKU1hLUn3uMk4_4qmumFEZtrWgFAS5YQo/edit?usp=sharing

 *The video and asynchronous talks will be up soon*

 The asynchronous talks are short videos with notebooks to give people hands on experience with what was discussed in the talk.